TEXT-S&P summary: Ziggo Bond Co. B.V.

 Outlook

-The stable outlook reflects our view that Ziggo will maintain its solid market positions, consistently generate robust free cash flows, and not deviate from its stated financial policy guidelines.
-We base the ratings on our forecast that the adjusted debt-to-EBITDA ratio will remain at less than 4x, free cash flow to debt at about 10%, and EBITDA interest cover higher than 4x.
+The stable outlook reflects our view that Ziggo will maintain its solid marketpositions in the future, consistently generate robust free cash flows, and will not deviate from its stated financial policy guidelines.
+We base the ratings on our expectation that Standard & Poor‘s-adjusted debt to EBITDA will remain below 4x, free cash flow to debt at about 10%, and EBITDA interest cover higher than 4x.

-Rating downside could occur if Ziggo’s financial policy became more aggressive than we currently expect.